tock/libtock-rs/README.md

 make <platform> [FEATURES=alloc]
 ```

-A program can be flashed to your board after the build process by running:
+An example can be flashed to your board after the build process by running:

 ```shell
 make flash-<platform> EXAMPLE=<example>